bylion/bylion.github.io/_posts/2017-11-27-Bloom-Filter.markdown

 what is diff compareing with HashSet?

- - HashSet will giev you 100% answer, not maybe
+ - HashSet will give you 100% answer, not maybe

  - save space, hashset contain the object itself